The-Marcy-Lab-School/problem-set-6_0/README.md

 # Unit 6 Lesson 0 Problem Set

 0. Describe, in as much detail as you can, what happens when you open up Google Chrome, type "marcylabschool.org" into the address bar, and press enter.
+You answer should mention the HTTP Request/Response cycle.

 1. HTTP is a "stateless" protocol - what does this mean?